Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Problem Formulation

+Before proceeding, we point out that not every system $\{A(p), B_i(p), C_i(p); k\}$ with parameters entering its coefficient matrices ``linearly" is a linear parameterization as defined here.
+For example, while the system shown in (\ref{eqn:lnr-param-expl}) is linearly parameterized, the system

+is not.
+The same argument in \cite{liu2019graphical} applies here that a $k$-channel linear system $\{A(p), B_i(p), C_i(p); k\}$ of which the entries of the coefficient matrices depend linearly on $q$ parameters $p_1$, $p_2$, $\dots$, $p_q$ will be linearly parameterized if and only if all minors of the partitioned matrix $ $ are multilinear functions of the $q$ parameters.
+It is clear that the matrices in (\ref{eqn:lnr-param-cntexpl}) do not have this property.

+Some common scenarios of linear parameterization arise in multi-agent networks, flow networks, resistor networks, and spring networks, whose dynamics are characterized by the Laplacian matrices\footnote{A standard Laplacian matrix is defined as $L = D - J$, where $D$ is the degree matrix and $J$ is the adjacency matrix of the network, while a signless Laplacian matrix is defined as $L = D + J$.} of the networks \cite{saber2003consensus, zamani2009structural, spielman2015spectral}.
+Suppose on such a network some vertices are controlled by external inputs, the states of some vertices are measured as output signals, and the output feedback structure satisfies a certain decentralized constraint, then the network can be modeled with a decentralized multi-channel system.
+If each nonzero off-diagonal entry of the (possibly signless) Laplacian matrix of this network is represented by a distinct parameter, the system is linearly parameterized, for the diagonal entries of the Laplacian matrix are linear combinations of the off-diagonal entries in the same row.

-The linear parameterization defined above satisfies the \emph{binary assumption} if all of the $g_i$ and $h_i$ appearing in (\ref{eqn:lnr-param-def}) are binary vectors, i.e., vectors of 1's and 0's.
+The linear parameterization defined above is said to satisfy the \emph{binary assumption} if all of the $g_i$ and $h_i$ appearing in (\ref{eqn:lnr-param-def}) are binary vectors, i.e., vectors of 1's and 0's.
+So the binary assumption requires that all nonzero coefficients of the parameters are 1's, which is a special case of linear parameterization.
+As a quick example, if all edges in a multi-agent network described in the paragraph above have negative signs, the resulting Laplacian matrix is signless, thus the network can be written as a linearly parameterized multi-channel system which satisfies the binary assumption.
 Similarly, a linear parameterization satisfies the \emph{unitary assumption} if all of the $g_i$ and $h_i$ appearing in (\ref{eqn:lnr-param-def}) are unit vector, i.e., vectors with $1$ in one entry and $0$ in all other entries.
+The unitary assumption is clearly a special case of the binary assumption.
 Note that Lin's assumption is exactly the linear parameterization satisfying the unitary assumption.
+The relations between all the parameterizations studied in this paper are summarized below.